 Why do we ask you to share your Google Form and your templates?

-When you face a technical issue with Form Publisher, a member of our Support team will ask you to share your original Google Form and your templates to firstname.lastname@example.org with Edit access.
+When you face a technical issue with Form Publisher, our support team member will ask you to share your original Google Form and your templates to firstname.lastname@example.org with Edit access.

 - Issues related to formatting or markers in your templates (Google Doc, Sheets or Slides) (see Markers issue - Remove data validation)